 - Andria’s House Salad Dressing 15 oz. btl.

 - Andria’s Brush On Steak Sauce 15 oz. btl.

 Let’s have look at the seasoned steak ready for the fire.
 Hitting it with salt, pepper, granulated garlic is usually all I need to season before I grill it:

 It’s after the steak hits the fire that the Andria’s Brush On Steak Sauce takes it to the next level.
 Remember this is brush-on steak sauce.
 You don’t pour a puddle of this stuff on your plate and dunk each bite of steak in it like a heathen.
 This is to be brushed on after the steak has some char on it and left on the grill to thicken the sauce.

-After hitting the hot coals on our trusty cast aluminum PK Grill, flip over to sear the other side and brush Andria’s Steak Sauce onto the steak with.
+After hitting the hot coals flip over to sear the other side and brush Andria’s Steak Sauce onto the steak with.
 Please accept my apology for the ugliest steak pic we’ve ever posted but it tasted great.

 Set the steak aside and tent loosely with foil.
 While the steak rests we’ll prep and grill the head of romaine to complete our grilled steak salad.

 Peel away outer leaves as the really leafy leaves will char to quickly while the rest of the lettuce will merely be warm.
 Romaine hearts could be procured to eliminate this step if desired.

 Slice the romaine head right down the middle splitting it in half.